shalev5611/video_lie_detector_using_xgboost/README.md

 # video_lie_detector_using_xgboost
-a video lie detector using OpenFace and xgboost for this project, I used the OpenFace tool on a docker container. this project contains 2 scripts: train_xgboost_model.py- trains the model on the action units data predict_with_xgboost.py generates predictions from video files
+a video lie detector using OpenFace and xgboost for this project, I used the OpenFace tool on a docker container. the project is available on linux only. tested on ubuntu 18.04.6

+this project contains 2 scripts: train_xgboost_model.py- trains the model on the action units data predict_with_xgboost.py generates predictions from video files